 Due to the 2019 coronavirus disease (COVID-19) pandemic, all interviews will be held virtually throughout September and October.
-Applicants will be notified via ERAS® notification no later than August 30, 2020, if they are or are not selected for an interview.
+Applicants will be notified via ERAS® notification no later than September 16, 2020, if they are or are not selected for an interview.

 Our program does not offer a prematch.
 All positions are offered through the National Resident Matching Program.

 Additional Requirements for Applicants

 Our program does not have a cutoff year after graduation from medical school.
 Although we do not have a minimum USMLE score requirement, our program is highly competitive.
 The average score of our applicants is typically 230 for USMLE Steps 1 and 2.
 USMLE Step 3 is not required for application to our program, but it is required for a New York State medical license, should you match with our program.

 Clinical experience in the United States is preferred but not mandatory.
 We accept international medical school graduates, but we do not sponsor visas or offer H-1B sponsorship for house staff, residents, or fellows.
 J-1 sponsorship is available through the ECFMG.
 You do not need to be ECFMG-certified to apply to our program, but you do need to be ECFMG-certified before being offered an interview for our program.